willward20/UCA-Honors-Capstone/README.md

 # UCA-Honors-Capstone

-Calibrating a MEMS Accelerometer to Remove Displacement Drift Error.
-Final repository for my undergraduate honors capstone.
-University of Central Arkansas, Department of Physics and Astronomy.
+In my undergraduate capstone thesis, I investigated methods of calibrating a MEMS accelerometer to improve the accuracy of its acceleration measurements and reduce the amount of drift error in subsequent velocity and displacement calculations.
+This GitHub repository contains all of the code used to collect and calibrate data and all of the plots generated for my thesis.
+The capstone was completed in partial fulfillment of the requirements for the University Scholars Program at the University of Central Arkansas.
+I graduated from UCA with a Bachelor's of Science in Engineering Physics in May 2023.